FormIt3D/autodesk-formit-360-windows-help-old/01_Introduction/1-3_layers.md

 8. Uncheck the **massing** layer to hide it.

-9. Edit the floor 1 group and select the top face.
-Move it down **11'2"**.
+9. Edit the Floor 1 Group and select the top face.
+Move it down **11'-2"**.
 The resulting floor should be 1' thick.

 10. Select the plan image group and create and assign it to a new **Plan Image** layer.